openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Digital Credentials API offers several advantages for implementers of both Verifiers and Wallets.

 Firstly, the API serves as a privacy-preserving alternative to invoking Wallets via URLs, particularly custom URL schemes.
-The underlying app platform will only invoke a Wallet if the End-User confirms the request based on contextual information about the Credential request and the requestor (Verifier).
+The underlying app platform will only invoke a Wallet if the End-User confirms the request based on contextual information about the Credential Request and the requestor (Verifier).

 Secondly, the session with the End-User will always continue in the initial context, typically a web browser tab, when the request has been fulfilled (or aborted), which results in an improved user experience.